Invincible (Michael Jackson album): Retrospective reviews

-In retrospective reviews, Invincible has gained more positive reviews and has been cited as an early development of dubstep.

-AllMusic editor Stephen Thomas Erlewine commented that it has a "spark" and "sound better than anything Jackson has done since Dangerous."
+In retrospective reviews, Invincible has gained more positive reviews and the track "Heartbreaker" has been cited as an early development of dubstep.
+AllMusic editor Stephen Thomas Erlewine commented that it has a "spark" and "sound[s] better than anything Jackson has done since Dangerous."
 Erlewine noted that while the album had good material it was "not enough to make Invincible the comeback Jackson needed – he really would have had to have an album that sounded free instead of constrained for that to work – but it does offer a reminder that he can really craft good pop."
 Writing for PopDose, Mike Heyliger wrote "Invincible isn't the piece of shit most claim it to be.
 A leaner structure to the album and more sympathetic production would have resulted in a classic.
 But when measured against the radio junk that passes for pop-R&B these days, Invincible is stronger than ever."
-In December 2009 readers of Billboard voted Invincible the best album of the decade.
+In December 2009, readers of Billboard voted Invincible the best album of the 2000s.
+In 2025, Screen Rant called it "ahead of its time" and a feat of musicality and production.